 There are several simple steps we can take to maintain good health and well-being while adhering to the Government’s restrictions on movement.
 Over-the-counter medicines, medical devices and food supplements can also support people to relieve symptoms such as paracetamol for fever and pain relief, cough products to soothe a cough, or throat remedies for sore throat.

-Self care during lockdown
+Self care during the pandemic

-Adopt a healthy diet consisting of well-balanced meals and plenty of water
+Adopt a healthy diet consisting of well-balanced meals and plenty of water.

 Food supplements can help to plug nutrient gaps in the diet.
-Consider taking a daily multivitamin, multimineral and fish oil
+Consider taking a daily multivitamin, multimineral and fish oil.

-If working from home, make sure to take breaks to refresh your mind
+If working from home, make sure to take breaks to refresh your mind.

 Pharmacists and self care

 We know that the expertise and information provided by pharmacists, along with access to appropriate over-the-counter medicines, plays a huge part in helping people care for themselves and their families and relieving strain on other parts of the NHS.

 Pharmacists are at the front line of the coronavirus and are working around the clock to ensure people get the medication they need.
 We support the important work of pharmacy organisations, PSNC, RPS, NPA, CCA and AIM who are supporting pharmacy colleagues with resilience resources, guidance and practical advice on opening and pharmacy funding.

 Where possible, people should seek advice from reliable online sources including: